tmp2tmp/eee/docs/diamond.md

 &nbsp;

 Virtual and multiple inheritance are supported
-but at the cost of ```dynamic_cast``` when multi-dispatching by-poly () Dispatching by-varg has no such disadvantage of slowdown and is much faster than the other two.
+but at the cost of ```dynamic_cast``` when multi-dispatching `by-poly'. &nbsp; Dispatching `by-varg' has no such disadvantage of slowdown and is much faster than the other two.
 &nbsp;
 &nbsp;